automation-tasks-rs/cargo_auto_lib/README.md

 Create a git tag, a github release and in the same time CHANGELOG.md or RELEASES.md after publishing on crates.io.
 There is no binary upload for library releases.

+Separate commit for docs.
+To not interfere with actual code commits.
+The docs html does not have enought newlines, so the diff is very bad.
+The file_hashes json files don't have enough newlines, so the diff is very bad.

 ## Open-source and free as a beer

 My open-source projects are free as a beer (MIT license).